 To benefit from play, you need to reflect.

-In Clowning for Facilitators we explore Conscious Play, where the objective is not only to become more skilled at playing the game, but at our ability to reflect on our own participation, even while we are playing.
+I run a number of workshops to share the art of skilful play for workplaces.
+For example, in Clowning for Facilitators we test out Conscious Play.
+The objective is not only to become more skilled at playing the game, but at our ability to reflect on our own participation, even while we are playing.
 Repetition allows us to move past playing the game “right” and into a space of meta-reflection.
 Meta-reflection enhances our ability to be a continuous learner who is both participator in, and observer of, the play.

-As we know with our work, we can deliver the same training material to a new group – or even the same group on a different day – and it can all feel very, very different.
+If you are a facilitator, speaker or team leader, you’ll know that you can do the same thing with a new group – or even the same group on a different day – and it can all feel very different.
 Rather than assuming that everything is the same each time we do our work, we arrive prepared, yet open and ready to test what is going on for the group, on that day, at that moment and work to that.

 Rachael West is a strategic speaker coach, MC and facilitator.
 Email email@example.com for more.